 In RW models, we accounted for learning about the unchosen option as indicated by the implicit anti-correlated task structure in different sub-models (eq.
 3, κ=0 for single update (SU), κ=1 for full double update (DU) and freely fitted κ for individually weighted double update (iDU)).
 We further varied whether learning rates α differed for wins and losses.
 The PH model encompasses eq.
 1 and 2 with a dynamic learning rate depending on a decay over time as and the absolute prediction error (see Supplement or Diederen et al., 2016).
 In the no-learning model, a stable bias towards one of the stimuli was implemented (Supplement).
-For all learning models, trial-wise -action values are transformed into choice probabilities by a softmax response model with different inverse decision noise temperatures β following wins and losses:
+For all learning models, trial-wise Q-action values are transformed into choice probabilities by a softmax response model with different inverse decision noise temperatures β following wins and losses: